3 Causal Inference: A Practical Approach

 Simulated Outcome Refuter or Synth Validation: If multiple datasets are generated very close to the generation process of the existing dataset and the assumptions made, the estimation effect should remain the same.
 This technique is also known as the synth validation technique and is one of the most comprehensive tests for process validation.

-Adding Unobserved Confounder: One of the real-world cases if missing the observed confounder from the data or modeling.
-By simulating a confounder based on some correlation \(\rho\) between the outcome and the treatment, one can run the analysis and see the difference in the estimation.
+between the outcome and the treatment, one can run the analysis and see the difference in the estimation.
 A significant change illustrates a robustness issue in the process.

 3.7 Unconfoundedness: Assumptions, Bounds, and Sensitivity Analysis